MicrosoftDocs/architecture-center/docs/example-scenario/gateway/firewall-application-gateway-content.md

 In this option, inbound web traffic goes through both Azure Firewall and WAF.
 The WAF provides protection at the web application layer.
 Azure Firewall acts as a central logging and control point, and it inspects traffic between the Application Gateway and the backend servers.
 The Application Gateway and Azure Firewall aren't sitting in parallel, but one after the other.

-With [Azure Firewall Premium](azfw-premium-features], this design can support end-to-end scenarios, where the Azure Firewall applies TLS inspection to do IDPS on the encrypted traffic between the Application Gateway and the web backend.
+With [Azure Firewall Premium](azfw-premium-features), this design can support end-to-end scenarios, where the Azure Firewall applies TLS inspection to do IDPS on the encrypted traffic between the Application Gateway and the web backend.

 This design is appropriate for applications that need to know incoming client source IP addresses, for example to serve geolocation-specific content or for logging.
 Azure Firewall SNATs the incoming traffic, changing the original source IP address.
 Application Gateway in front of Azure Firewall captures the incoming packet's source IP address in the *X-forwarded-for* header, so the web server can see the original IP address in this header.
 For more information, see [How an application gateway works](appgw-networking).